anthonyalfimov/Lightpad-Block-Sandbox/README.md

 2. Make sure you have [ROLI Dashboard](https://roli.com/products/software/blocks-dashboard) installed.

-3. Copy the scripts you are interested in into `Documents/ROLI/LittleFoot/` (both Win and MacOS).
+3. Copy the scripts you are interested in into `Documents/ROLI/LittleFoot/` (both Win and MacOS; you might have to create the folder if it doesn't exist).

 4. Launch ROLI Dashboard and select the app to load it into your Lightpad Block and tweak its parameters ("Edit" button).